 If possible and without spoiling anything for your fans, you should publish your page and do a test run to ensure that all links and benefits are working correctly.
 You don’t want to launch and then receive an onslaught of DMs or emails because your fans are unable to support you through the page and are having other technical difficulties.

 Congrats!
 You’re officially launched.
 But the work doesn’t stop there.
-From here on out, you need to make sure you continue to promote your Patreon page and that you fulfill all benefits-related promises to your fans.
+From here on out, you need to make sure you continue to promote your Patreon page and that you fulfill all the benefit-related promises you made to your fans in exchange for membership.
 Set a cadence and stick to it so that you don’t fall short of expectations.

 Additionally, you can also see what is and isn’t working on your page.
 For example, it’s always possible to unpublish tiers or offer them only to smaller groups if you find yourself overwhelmed.
 Also, make sure to keep the line of communication open and listen to the feedback you receive from patrons because that will help you continue to offer real value to your fans.